docpad-archive/documentation/community/plugins.html.md

 ## Renderers

-These are plugins that add support for extra markups and languages to DocPad:
+These are plugins that add support for extra markups and languages to DocPad.
+They have the `docpad-plugin-renderer` tag in the `keywords` of their `package.json` file.

 - [coffeescript](/plugin/coffeescript/) - Supports [CoffeeScript](http://jashkenas.github.com/coffee-script/) to JavaScript `.js.coffee`
 - [coffeekup](/plugin/coffeekup/) - Supports [CoffeeKup](http://coffeekup.org/) to anything `.anything.coffee`